maurapintor/flask-classification/docs/slides.md

 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) (a web server)
 * [Redis](https://redis.io/) (something for storing the queue)
 * Python + [Pytorch](https://pytorch.org/) (some worker that will process the requests)
-* [Docker Volume](https://docs.docker.com/storage/volumes/) - some storage (so that we can keep the resources locally instead of downloading them every time)

 ![architecture](images/architecture.png)